devNegative-asm/Fhidwfe-Language/readme.txt

 	Aliases are meant to be a safer version of union types for functions that move or write data.
 They are absolutely NOT meant for polymorphic behavior, and will give unexpected results if used for such.

+Externs:
+	extern functions are expected to follow Fhidwfe's calling strategy of in-order arguments on the stack& saving the base pointer extern functions are declared the same as aliases the name of the extern function must be the C-style name of the function it is linked with

 Variables:
 	Variables are technically allocated when they enter scope, but are unusable until their first assignment.
 	Type inference is used to give types to local and global variables, but they retain that same type for future uses